What employee benefits should you offer new graduates to make your company standout from the competition, and feel valued?

 I know I said young people care less about salary but I thought it is worth mentioning that whilst that is true, when you are hovering around the £20k salary mark which is actually less than the Real Living Wage for London, you are dealing with whether your employee can afford to live and work in London.
 Can they afford the expensive rent, the expensive commute and have enough left over to live the life they want.
 So that’s when the salary being offered is important to the grad because it comes back to lifestyle.

-We strongly advocate employers who we work with pay the Real Living Wage which currently stands at £10.75 an hour in London and equates to a £20,962.50 gross annual salary for a 37.5 hour week.
+We strongly advocate employers who we work with pay the Real Living Wage as a minimum which at time of writing stands at £10.75 an hour in London and equates to a £20,962.50 gross annual salary for a 37.5 hour week.

 It’s how you communicate the benefits, not what they are…